Warning: Spoilers ahead.

 It has been noted many times that Bakugo doesn’t call people by there names he calls them extras or if he’s around them a lot he gives them a nickname typically coming from facial features.
 When he does call someone by there name it is a term of respect he has for a individual either as a friend, someone he looks up to or someone who has impressed him.
 The only case when he doesn’t use a nickname that describes facical features is Izuku for as children he got the name from the way the kanji was spelled which could be read as Deku and then he used it as a way to remind himself that Izuku is beneath him, after the school sports festival arc he does the same with Shouto’s nickname going from half and half to Mr. I threw the sports festival.
 To the people who have slighted him in some way or people he can’t understand he gives them nicknames describing who they are to him and the perceived crimes they have committed against him, Shouto and his perceived lack of respect Izuku and his inability to do anything right.
 It may sound strange that Bakugo believes Izuku’s terribleness at everything was a concept he could not grasp because he just couldn’t understand why Izuku was so terrible yet he was so awesome at everything, but now with everything that has happened the tables have been turned on him, as Izuku grows in leaps and bounds while he’s going at a snails pace.

-When retaking the ball test a couple months later at the training camp Bakugo only throws the ball 709.6 meters form his original being 705.2 meters a growth of 4.47 and you can clearly see he surprised by this, it’s little growth not a huge big leap like Izuku has done and what a leap it is, he one the Hero’s vs. Villains test, he’s learned to control his quirk during his work experience while he basically did nothing while being under a prime hero, he’s angry at himself and his lack of development, here he began with all this potential at the start then he came to U.A.
+When retaking the ball test at the training camp Bakugo only throws the ball 709.6 meters form his original being 705.2 meters a growth of 4.47 and you can clearly see he surprised by this. it’s little growth not a huge big leap like Izuku has done and what a leap it is, he beat him in the Hero’s vs. Villains test, he’s learned to control his quirk during his work experience and he basically did nothing while being under a pro hero, he’s angry at himself and his lack of development.
+At the start of the school year he was cocky with all this potential believing himself to be a unpolished diamond that is waiting to shine with proper care he could be the next All Might within six months but that’s not what has happened.
 Every turn he has made seems to be in the wrong direction and when he feels like he’s moving he just standing still and the landscape rolls by.
-It doesn’t help that the chasm between Izuku and him is slowly closing up, adding in another chink in reality is created for himself resulting in him pushing himself to the limit training exceptionally hard trying to widen the gap once again but this proves to be in vain as the villains attack and he is inevitably captured and he takes to being captured to a live fish on a fire pit, there’s a lot of flailing but nothing can be done to save him.
+But with this camp he’s been given what he has long been asking for training to improve himself he’s not going to let it go to waste, him pushing himself to the limit, training exceptionally hard trying to widen the gap that he has so far been unable to do, but after only two day’s of training the villains attack and he is inevitably captured and he takes to being captured to a live fish on a fire pit, there’s a lot of flailing but nothing can be done to save him.

-When the villain alliance offers a position to him among there ranks he nearly blows up Tomura as a pointent rejection.
-Even though he is betting with his very life in this situation he tells the truth, which is actually quite admirable, as he has never lied, he may not be able to admit certain truths to himself but every word that comes out of his mouth is complete honesty.
-Whether that’s how he views hero’s or how he should be as a hero even following the rules to a completer tee, even in a life threatening situation and doesn’t engage the villains when Aizawa resends the order of permission to battle, trying his best to become an upstanding hero because as much we are meant to think of Bakugo as a villain he won’t ever become one.
+Brining Bakugo back to the villain head quarters Tomura offers him a position among their ranks and bakugo’s response is a explosion to the face which is a ballsy move but I didn’t expect anything less from his character as he would never join the villains not even in a faint sort of way.
+Because even though he is betting with his very life in this situation he tells the truth, which is actually quite admirable, as he has never lied, he may not be able to admit certain truths to himself but every word that comes out of his mouth is complete honesty.
+As I’ve mentioned before Bakugo emulates All Might and although he may stretch some truth in some cases he doesn’t lie to people.
+Bakugo want’s to be a great hero even greater than All Might so he uses him as a mold to become that person.
+Trying his best to become an upstanding hero because as much we are meant to think of Bakugo as a villain he won’t ever become one.
 Bakugo is basically the antithesis of that old saying “you either die as a hero, or live long enough to become a villain.”
 The narrative pushes the fact that yes Bakugo does act rather villainous at times but it also continually slaps us in the face with how dedicated Bakugo is to becoming a hero like All Might, this his life’s goal his one and true motivation and it all comes together so perfectly in this scene.
 He values the path of a hero not for others but for himself, despite how twisted that view is on what a hero does we are assured that he would never walk the path of a villain.

-With Bakugo captured by the league of villains Kirishima makes a plea to rescue him with the only people willing come are Izuku, Momo, Shouto and Iida but the rest refuse not wanting to get involved as the pro’s are on the case but Ochaco’s argument is the most compelling saying there rescue squad will be in vain because, “I’m pretty sure Bakugo will feel disgraced to be rescued by everyone.”
-She makes a rather solid point and ever since her fight she has gotten a new understanding of his character.
-With his attitude to others believing they are beneath him which makes it difficult for others to reach him, as his ego would be to badly wounded and cause him to push back rather violently against the hand that was trying to save him, so there are very few who can get to him and actually help in a time of crisis especially if Izuku was there for him he we would need to trust and respect this person and not make him feel inferior while at the same time has been able to be truthful to him, someone he respects.
+With Bakugo captured by the league of villains Kirishima makes a plea to rescue him with the only people willing come along on his rescue plan are Izuku, Momo, Shouto and Iida but the rest refuse not wanting to get involved as the pro’s are on the case but Ochaco’s argument is the most compelling saying there rescue squad will be in vain because, “I’m pretty sure Bakugo will feel disgraced to be rescued by everyone.”
+She makes a rather solid point and ever since her fight she has gotten a new understanding of his character so she understands him quite well and with Bakugo’s departing words as he was sucked into the portal telling Izuku to stay and not to save him.
+Now this scene can be misconstrued because we are seeing this from Izuku’s perspective and not Bakugo’s, look at this scene from his eye’s, Izuku is badly injured and even if he makes it through the portal he want last long in a all out brawl making it harder escape than it is because two people escaping from a villains clutches while one is dead weight is particularly impossible, but all Izuku heard that it would have been to painful to be rescued by him so Ochaco’s words hold a truth in his overall self as this is his general impression that has been presented so far.
+With his attitude to others believing they are beneath him makes it difficult for others to reach out to him and be received by him in a positive manner.
+As anyone he views as beneath would cause his fragile ego to be badly wounded and would cause him to push back rather violently against the hand that was trying to save him, so there are very few who can get to him and actually help in a time of crisis especially if Izuku as this would just bring up the feelings of the sludge villain incident all over again as it has similar tones.
+For a successful rescue depending on any situation they need someone on the team who Bakugo trust’s and respect’s this person and while in their presence doesn’t make him feel inferior, someone he could walk besides as equals and not push him backwards.
 What we have now is a very short list with only 3 names and the one name at the top is Kirishima.

 Though his mother has been seen to slap him and ignore him on occasion she is not abusive from all things considered, she does care for him as when she interacts with Aizawa remaking, “I supposed that’s why your words at the interview made me so happy, Mr. Aizawa.
 Ah…this school sees Katsuki for who he really is.
 That’s what I thought.”
 When speaking about his well being she says, “ For a while there, I’ll admit I was worried.
 I wondered what would become of my little boy.
 Lo and behold, he came back home without even a scratch.”
 To allege that Mitsuki holds no maternal concern for Bakugo is simply not true.
 She knows of his potential but also knows about outer shell of superiority and arrogance makes him a difficult person to deal with.
 She knows, she and her husbands actions have had a hand in spoiling him and also similar to his teachers and classmates she does not care for his attitude the way she has come to deal with him is to give his personality right back to him which does not seem to be the right way to take it but in accounting for Bakugo’s behavior it seems to be the right course of action as the only way Izuku was able to get Bakugo to listen was to yell right back at him.
 If Horikoski wanted he could have explored an abusive past with Bakugo but he didn’t, the author doesn’t beat around the bush and explores topics like this with Shouto.
 For the violence comment, that doesn’t confirm any sort of abuse, especially not on the level of what Todoroki endured.
 From what I can tell it was possibly an attempt at ironic humor, that just seems to fail.
 Others want Bakugo to be abused because it would be easier to explain his behavior than massive ego fluffing but the fact remains that the cycle of abuse does not refer to trans-generational abuse.
 Much in the same vein as “queer coding,” “cycle of abuse” is being used erroneously.
 The term comes from a social cycle theory developed in 1979 by Lenore E. Walker that specifically examines the pattern of behavior in an abusive intimate partner relationship, not a parent-child relationship.
 The only scenario in which this phrase would be applicable is if the topic were about Endeavor and his wife’s relationship but it’s not.
 With the constant incorrect use of the phrase, the idea that it was imminent that Bakugo would become a bully is also a common misconception.
 With it’s reparation in media, it’s not unbelievable that people would come to the collusion about this, but the study’s show that it’s rare that children who were abused become abusers later in life.
 In addition to that, Katsuki doesn’t really react to his mother the way the average abused child does to an abusive parental figure.
 He doesn’t appear afraid in her presence, he openly challenges her, calls her names and argues with her.
 This isn’t to say this is present in all abused children, but the way Bakugo acts does not lead to the conclusion he was an abused child, just a rather prideful child who has a tendency to blow up a lot.
 Especially when he doesn’t get what he wants.